simwrapper/simwrapper.github.io/docs/ref-table.md

 **show:** Array of strings.
 List of column names that should be displayed.
 If the hide and show option are in the .yaml file the hide option will be ignored.

 **showAllRows:** true/false.
 This option defines whether the whole table should be displayed or if there are several pages.
 The default setting is false.

+**style:** String.
+This option specifies which style the table should have.
+The default value is default.
+Which styles are available can be looked up [here](#styles).

+**hideHeader:** true/false.
+This option defines whether the header is visible or not.
+The default is false.
+Note: Even if no header is to be displayed, the table needs a header row.